pikatchu/closedsource/book/0023-the_missing_piece.md

 Leo stared at it, fascinated.

 Mr. Lee smirked.
-"But that’s enough for today."
+"But that's enough for today."
 He waved toward the door.
 "Go back to Elias and tell him I said hi."

 Leo looked up, still holding the transistor.
 He pocketed it carefully, nodded, and made his way toward the door.